corndel-swe/algo-dojo-java/src/main/java/com/corndel/trees/done_counter/instructions.md

 1. Create a counter (start at 0).
 2. Create a stack with the root node in it.
 3. While the stack is not empty:
     - Remove the top node from the stack.
     - If the node's `done` property is true, increment the counter.
     - Add each of the node's children to the stack.
 4. Return the counter.

 This version avoids recursion by managing your own stack with a loop.

 ---

-## Recursive approach: `CountCompleted.countCompletedB`
+## Recursive approach: `DoneCounter.countRecursive`

 Let the function call itself for each node’s children.